sgh185/llvm-project/docs.md

     }
 ```

 **No runtime calls or intrinsics are generated other than those relavant to OpenMP**.
 This should streamline compilation flows through an HLS backend or library-targeting backend.
+The ```enable-runtime-library=false``` option accomplishes this.

+## Next Steps and Potential Issues

+### ```sparse-compiler``` Parallelization Strategies
+The ```sparse-compiler``` provides several configurable parallelization strategies, but we have not studied these extensively yet.
+Currently, ```parallelization-strategy='any-storage-any-loop'``` enables the highest degree of paralellelism across all loops for both dense and compressed level-types.
+There are several other parallelization strategies (see ```mlir-opt --help```) that may be a better match for a specific kernel; we haven't explored this yet.

+MLIR-supported parallelization is sometimes not applicable to certain kernels at all.
+From testing, we've realized that MLIR doesn't support nested reductions [on purpose](https://github.com/llvm/llvm-project/blob/c0f0d50653e16145beee474a3d0d602596502dde/mlir/lib/Dialect/SparseTensor/Transforms/LoopEmitter.cpp#L1345) in ```scf.parallel``` loop nests, which is a precursor to OpenMP parallelization via the ```omp``` dialect.
+This disables parallelization completely for Reduce2D and InnerProd.

+These kernels should be compatible with ```scf.forall``` instead, but we have not found support for this alternative parallelization approach.
+Other strategies should also be investigated.

+### Sparse Formats
+Code generation and lowering depends on the sparse formats chosen.
+Sparse tensor formats are chosen (relatively) arbitrarily, and we often opt for common formats like CSR and CSF.
+We should investigate formats that may generate more performant code.

-### Resources
+## Resources
 1. TACO (PLDI '17) : https://fredrikbk.com/publications/taco.pdf
 2. MLIR-PyTACO (Developers Meeting '22): https://mlir.llvm.org/OpenMeetings/2022-02-10-PyTACO.pdf
 3. PyTACO documentation: http://tensor-compiler.org/docs/pytensors.html